Syrmia: Early modern period

 In 1521, parts of Syrmia fell to the Ottomans and by 1538, the entire region was under Ottoman control.
 Between 1527 and 1530, Radoslav Čelnik ruled Syrmia as an Ottoman vassal.
 The area of Ottoman administration in Syrmia was known as the Sanjak of Syrmia.

 In 1699, the Habsburg monarchy took western Syrmia from the Ottomans as part of the Treaty of Karlowitz.
 Until the Treaty of Passarowitz at the end of the Austro-Turkish War of 1716-18, remainder of Syrmia was part of the Habsburg Military Frontier.

-At the end of the Austro-Russian-Turkish War of 1735–1739, there was a migration of Albanians from the Kelmendi tribe to Syrmia, who were recorded as speaking Albanian as late as 1921.
+At the end of the Austro-Russian–Turkish War (1735–1739), members of the Kelmendi tribe migrated to Syrmia after prolonged conflicts, Settling primarily in the villages of Nikinci and Hrtkovci, they became known as the Clementines and preserved the Albanian language and aspects of their tribal identity well into the 20th century, with Albanian still recorded as a spoken language among them in 1921.

 In 1745, the Syrmia County was established as part of the Habsburg Kingdom of Slavonia.
 During the Austro-Turkish War (1788-1791), there were émigrés from Serbia who settled in Syrmia.